gin-gonic/website/content/en/blog/news/how-to-build-one-effective-middleware.md

 globalMiddleware...3
 ```

-In other words, run order are:
+In other words, run order is:

 ```go
 globalMiddleware...2